themattspiral/fast-prng-wasm/docs/js-api.md

 ```

 Gets this generator's next set of Float numbers in range (-1, 1).

-Array size is set when generator is created, or by changing
+Array size is set when generator is created, or by changing [outputArraySize](js-api.md#outputarraysize).
-[outputArraySize](js-api.md#outputarraysize).

 Useful for Monte Carlo simulation.

 ###### Returns

 `Float64Array`\<`ArrayBufferLike`\>

-An array of `f64` values in WASM viewed as
+An array of `f64` values from WASM viewed as
-`number` values.
+`number` values in JS runtimes.

 This output buffer is reused with each call.

 ##### nextArray\_CoordSquared()